wanglem/blog/source/_posts/Build-your-own-blog-with-AWS-and-Hexo.md

   port: 22
 ```

-With that, when you run `hexo release` it will publish generated static files to the EC2 instance.
+With that, when you run `hexo deploy` it will publish generated static files to the EC2 instance.
 Note the attribute `host: blog` was created in your ~/.ssh/config already.

 You can also checkout my Github page to view my configuration: https://github.com/wanglem/blog.